 Confucius once said ‘Choose a job you love, and you will never have to work a day in your life.’
 Learn about the colourful careers of our successful graduates to help you choose a major and a career that is right for you.

 The Faculty of Arts is a founding faculty of the University which has an inspiring history of highly successful graduates and outstanding research results which have made a valuable contribution to Western Australia, Australia and internationally.
+Find out more.

 The Faculty provides a culture of international excellence in research, teaching and learning, and has over 3000 students studying a range of undergraduate and postgraduate courses through the Schools of Humanities, Music, and Social Sciences.